Identification of Average Responses with Endogenous Controls: Introduction

+In this model, the average response with respect to $W$ is given by $\beta = \tau$.
+While it is assumed that $\varepsilon$ is mean independent of $W$ conditional on $X$, $\varepsilon$ may not be mean independent of $X$.
+For example, if the functional form of $X$ is misspecified and some nonlinear effects of $X$ end up being part of $\varepsilon$, then $E[\varepsilon|X]\ne 0$.
+Generally, this is more than a specification issue, although, as we show below, in many cases this can be mitigated by a flexible functional form.

+There are two consequences of this dependence.
+First, without considering $X$, it may cause omitted variable bias.
+Second, in the presence of $X$, the dependence between $X$ and $\varepsilon$ can also pollute the identification of $\tau$ even if $W$ is conditionally independent of $\varepsilon$.
+In either case, $\tau$ is not identified by the linear projection parameters, so the OLS estimator is inconsistent and biased.
+To see the bias in the second case, let $D = (W,X')'$ and $\theta = (\tau,\xi')'$, the linear projection parameters are defined as follows:

+Therefore, without further restriction on $E[\varepsilon|X]$ such as $E[\varepsilon|X]=0$, $\theta$, or $\tau$ in particular, are not identified and OLS would produce a biased and inconsistent estimator.
+In a worse scenario, $X$ could be an outcome of $W$, in which $X$ is referred to as ``bad control" in \cite{angrist2009mostly}.
+With the presence of bad control, CIA is not likely to hold (\citealp{lechner2008note}), and it is also noted that the bad control can cause problems for identification even if treatments are randomly assigned (\citealp{wooldridge2005violating}).

-However, $\tau$ is nonparametrically identified in this model if a suitable \textit{rank} condition holds such as any function of $X$ is not a function of $D$ except the trivial case that this function of X is a constant a.s.
-More formally, as we will discuss later, this property is referred to as measurable separability of $X$ and $D$, that is, any function of $X$ is not equal to a function of $D$ except that they are equal to a constant almost surely (see \cite{florens1990elements} or \cite{florens2008identification}).
-At its essence, this assumption ensures that we can vary the value of $D=d$ while holding $X=x$ at a particular value of $x$.
-Note that this still allows the distribution of $X$ to depend on $D$, and vice versa.
+However, as shown below, $\tau$ can still be identified as long as $X$ is not solely a function of $W$.
+More formally, this extra condition is referred to as the measurable separability, as introduced in \cite{florens1990elements}: \begin{definition} $W$ and $X$ are measurably separated if any function of $W$, almost surely equal to a function of $X$, must be almost surely equal to a constant. \end{definition} At its essence, this assumption ensures that we can vary the value of $W$ while holding $X$ at a particular value.
+Note that this still allows the distribution of $X$ to depend on $W$, and vice versa.
+Although it does not rule out the bad control directly\footnote{For example, $X = W+ e$ where $e\indep W$, then we can vary $W$ while fixing $X$, but in terms of potential outcome $X(w)\ne X$.}, it rules out situations where CIA is not likely to hold.